 Our programs do receive some support from corporate, private and public sponsors but unfortunately not enough that we can offer them free to educators.
-Family Programming prices vary due to the customizable nature of each program.
+Residency Programming prices vary due to the customizable nature of each program.
 Rest assured that Young Audiences NY Staff will do our best to help bring as much YANY programming as possible to your school regardless of your budget, from $500 to $50,000.

 Young Audiences New York requires that Residency programs begin with at least one planning meeting for teachers and teaching artist to meet, collaborate and establish shared goals to best meet the students’ needs.
 A second planning session midway through Residencies is strongly recommended.
 We encourage frequent and focused planning meetings between our teaching artists and educators, as they enhance the organization and impact of our programs.